Wake Up or Be Captured

 In one sense, 1970s punk had it easy, Pete comments.
 All it had to do was attack nice fluffy hippies.
 Its much harder now, because mainstream youth culture is filled with aggressive patsies of consumerism.
 Being aggressive back doesn't work.
 It just makes minds smaller.

 Petes poetic style is influenced by the freedom he found hitching and wandering in his 20s, and by his love of classic literature.
-His aim is to merge story, theatre and poetry with his music and songs.
 In 2008, Pete performed many Bristol-written songs live on BBC3 TVs Upstaged, as guest of performance artist/musician Badgertrap.

 Pete Giocondas lyrics, poems and stories are notable for vivid word